 Ebert must have hated being at the top of a revolutionary government.
 He distrusted the workers’ and solders’ councils and struggled to prevent a social revolution that might led to a Bolshevik overthrow as in Russia.
 Today, historians agree that the danger of a Bolshevik revolution was over-estimated.
 Back then, people were in a state of shock, it was a violent society and no one knew how many Spartacists would take up arms to overthrow the government.

-At the end of 1918 and in January 1919, the so far peaceful revolution became bloody.
-Ebert, in his struggle to avoid a left-wing overthrow at any rate, decided to cooperate with the old elites, even had military forces march against striking workers and sailors.
-That alienated a lot of his supporters, and in the eyes of the left wing Socialists, made him a traitor.
-In January 1919, a left-wing uprising was violently crushed by the Reichswehr and paramilitary units, the Free Corps.
-The Spartacist leaders Rosa Luxemburg and Karl Liebknecht were murdered by a Free Corps unit.
+At the end of 1918, the so far peaceful revolution became bloody.
+Ebert, in his struggle to avoid a left-wing overthrow at any rate, decided to cooperate with the old elites.
+He even had military forces march against striking workers and sailors.
+That alienated a lot of his supporters, and in the eyes of the left wing Socialists made him a traitor.

 Thereafter, political enmity became hatred.
 In Berlin, Saxony, the Rhineland, and the Ruhr area, general strikes and heavy fighting made the first years of the Weimar Republic almost civil-war-like.